Intelligent Self-Service: Help your customers do more with less (effort)

 Customer Service Channels

-Customers are looking to expend the least amount of effort possible in their service interactions, whether that means reading an FAQ, getting advice in an online forum or chatting with a Conversational Bot.
+Customers are looking to expend the least amount of effort possible in their service interactions, whether that means reading an FAQ, getting advice in an online forum or chatting with a chatbot.
 And, they expect their preferred brands to make this kind of low-effort service a reality — but as we know, sometimes the simplest solutions are the most complicated to engineer.

 What is intelligent self-service?